Are store cards worth it?

 Another pull is that you can literally walk into the shop and walk out with a card.
 Technically, stores do run credit checks after you've made your first purchase, but we're still yet to hear of anyone being turned down for one, and personally know people who have been accepted despite having a very low credit score.

-It's worth being aware that as a young person, you're actually a perfect target for these cards, and for all the wrong reasons.
+It's worth being aware that, as a young person, you're actually the perfect target for these cards... and it's for all the wrong reasons.

-Staff are told to specifically go for students and young people, as they know they’re the demographic most likely to take the risk of signing up without asking too many questions.
+Staff are specifically told to sell them to students and young people, as they know they’re the demographic most likely to take the risk of signing up without asking too many questions.

-These cards are essentially sold to young people as free money, with many not realising what they’re signing up to.
+Store cards are essentially sold to customers as free money, with many people not fully knowing what they’re signing up to.

-Store cards have interest rates higher than most credit cards, and can get you in serious hot water if you can't keep up with repayments.
-Therefore, it’s just crazy that sales assistants are given the responsibility of dishing these cards out.
+Store cards have higher interest rates than most credit cards, and as such, they can get you in serious hot water if you can't keep up with repayments.
+This just adds to the overall craziness of sales assistants being given the responsibility of dishing them out.

-Many won't be adequately trained, meaning they have no idea of the dangers they could be imposing on you by pushing the card (although admittedly they are just doing their job, of course!).
+Through no fault of their own, many sales assistants won't be adequately trained to sell financial products.
+This means that they may not always realise the danger they could be putting you in by pushing the card (although they are just doing their job, of course!).

 What's worse is that staff are often given targets to meet with some sort of incentive at the end of it to work towards (e.g. sign up 10 new customers to a store card and win an extra day's paid holiday).

-Although you might be tempted when you hear you’ll get a 20% discount on your shopping on the day if you sign up there and then, consider the maths for a second and you’ll see this is most definitely not a good deal in the long run.
+It might sound tempting to get a 20% discount on your shopping on the day you sign up for a store credit card.
+But, this is most unfortunately not a good deal in the long run.

-Interest rates on these cards are normally charged at a rate of between 25-30%!
+Why?
+Well, interest rates on these cards are normally charged at a rate of between 25-30%.

-Therefore, any discount you receive on the day will be majorly overshadowed by the amount of interest you need to pay on top of the balance if you don't pay it off instantly (and the discount normally only applies on your first purchase with the card).
+As a result, any discount you receive on the day will be majorly overshadowed by the amount of interest you'll need to pay on top of the balance if you don't immediately pay it off in full.

-Although it might make sense at the time for a quick bit of relief on your wallet, you'll certainly pay for it (and then some!) in the long run.
+Although it might make sense at the time to save a bit of money, you'll certainly pay for it (and then some!) in the long run.

 They can damage your credit rating

-If you fail to keep up with repayments on a store card, this can have a very negative affect on your credit rating.
-Also, each time you sign up to a new financial product like this, it's marked on your credit report.
+If you fail to keep up with repayments on a store card, this can have a very negative impact on your credit rating.
+Not to mention the fact that every time you sign up for a new financial product like this, it's marked on your credit report.

 If you're unsure of what your credit score is, you can check it for free and learn how to improve it by reading this guide.

-And if all the above hasn't convinced you that getting a store card is a bad idea, maybe the colossal amount of junk you'll get through your door and to your inbox will be the crincher.
+If all the above hasn't convinced you that getting a store card is a bad idea, maybe the colossal amount of junk you'll get through your door and to your email inbox will be the clincher.

-If you're a savvy shopper who's confident they can play the store card game – don't just play it, own it!
+If you're a savvy shopper who's confident they can play the store card game (taking into account all of the risks), then don't just play it – own it.

-That initial discount incentive to sign up can be useful if you're making a larger purchase that could mean a matter of a tenner saving or more.
+That initial discount incentive can be useful if you're making a larger purchase that could mean saving a tenner or more.

-If the discount is really selling it to you, you could always sign up to the card to get the discount, pay it off immediately so you don't accrue any interest and close the account.
-However, we would never advise going for this option unless you've 100% got the cash available to pay up ASAP.
+If the discount is really selling it to you, you could always sign up to the card to get the discount, pay it off immediately so you don't accrue any interest and then close the account.
+However, we would never advise going for this option unless you've definitely got enough money to cover it ASAP.

-Store card discounts are also often only available for the first purchase you make, so read the T&Cs and if that's the case – close the account as soon as you've paid off your initial transaction and ask to be removed from the mailing list.
+Read the T&Cs and check if the discount is only available for the first purchase you make.
+If that's the case, close the account as soon as you've paid off your initial transaction and ask to be removed from the mailing list.